hdrhbbu1/sourcegraph.github.io/enterprise/index.md

 </div>

 ## Code intelligence
 Building software is key to your business.
-Sourcegraph helps development teams build better software faster
+Sourcegraph helps development teams build better software faster.
 * Find and reuse existing code, within your enterprise or from open source.
 * Search for code enterprise-wide, instantly.
 * Explore code with full context and history